 Children may ride bicycles to school as long as the office has a signed permission slip on file.
 These permission slips may be obtained from the school office.
 All bicycles must be stored and locked up against the fence in front of the school.
-Teachers do not store bikes or scooters in their classroom.
 The school is not responsible for lost or stolen bikes or parts thereof.

-Bicycles are not to be ridden on the school grounds and should be walked until off campus.
+Bicycles are not to be ridden on the school grounds.
 Doing so will result in withdrawal of bicycle privileges.
-Students must wear a helmet.